-Notice: Framed pictures are "thumbnail" versions of larger photos that you may click on with your mouse
+Notice: Framed pictures are "thumbnail" versions of larger photos that you

-in order to see a much larger version.
 Under-lined phrases, words, statements may also be picture links!

 Satahip Port Complex Project Plan Map